Facebook Tracking Pixel

 What Does a Chartered Physiotherapist Do?

-No matter what condition you are experiencing, whether it’s back pain, neck pain, a sports injury, shoulder pain, whiplash, sciatica, headache, knee pain, or something else, a Chartered Physiotherapist can assist.
-They conduct a thorough assessment of the patient’s condition, taking into account their medical history and current symptoms, before devising a personalised treatment plan that targets the patient’s specific needs and goals.
+If you are suffering from back pain, neck pain, a sports injury, shoulder pain, whiplash, sciatica, headache, knee pain, or any other condition, a Chartered Physiotherapist can help.
+They commence by performing a comprehensive evaluation of the patient’s condition, taking into account their medical history and current symptoms.
+Based on this, they create a personalised treatment plan that aims to address the patient’s specific needs and goals.

 Spinal Problems